romeiro-bru/react-autocomplete/README.md

 ### Features :unicorn:
 * Search for the name of a Star Wars character
-* A list of names will be displayed
+* As you type, a list of names will be displayed

 ### Technologies :mag_right:
 * React :sparkles: